Native American Heritage Month

 Year: unknown

-Clyde Bellecourt and Angela Davis speak at Cobo Hall rally in Detroit
+Clyde Bellecourt and Angela Davis at Cobo Hall rally in Detroit

 Possible research questions: